volume-trader/QuantowerKB/customization/localization.md

 # Localization

-Quantower offers users several languages, which greatly simplifies the process of working with the platform.
+VT-Terminal offers users several languages, which greatly simplifies the process of working with the platform.
 In addition to English, there are 14 other languages available, which we are constantly updating and adding new ones.

 In case of errors or inaccuracies in translation, any user can make changes to the text.
 To do this, write to us in the support or change the text in the file, which is located on the Github repository.
 The next time you upgrade the platform, all your changes will be automatically applied.